Add new comment

 Hint: Open a new tab showing Google Maps next to this page.
 Copy/paste the given Lat/Long coordinates in Google map's searchbox to see the Star Wars locations on a map.

 Djerba is a Tunisian island.
-It's well known for its resorts and beach vacations, much like the beaches and hotels in North Myrtle Beach SC in the USA.
+It's well known for its resorts and beach vacations.
 Two movie locations can be found on the western side of the island.
 Ben's hermitage and Toshi Station.

 Lat/Long coordinates 33.740833,10.734951